Li88leOwl/Basic-python-Scripts/README.md

 # Basic-python-Scripts
-Simple python scripts for beginner level
+Simple python scripts for beginner level with progress in regards to difficulty.